 My book project, based on my dissertation research, examines the construction of the Belo Monte dam in the Brazilian Amazon to explore (1) how development continues to reflect a modern worldview that is in part responsible for the current ecological crisis, and (2) what compelling possibilities are offered by the alternative ways of living that development disavows.
-Under the Research tab, you will find a detailed description of my dissertation and a list of my writing projects.

 (Banner photo: Xingu River, Altamira, Brazil.
 Photo by the author)